brettchalupa/projectbook/src/command-line-interfaces/unix-utilities.md

 - `cat` — output the contents of a file, line by line, to stdout
 - `ls` — list the files of the current or passed in directory
 - `grep` — search through the contents of target files for a match
-- `less` — read-only file viewer, particulary useful for longer files
+- `less` — read-only file viewer, particularly useful for longer files
 - `sort` — order lines alphanumerically
 - `tail` — print last n lines of a file, can follow output with `-f`, useful for logs
 - `wc` — displays the number of lines, words, and bytes in a file